Decision Fatigue Explained: Why Too Many Decisions Leave You Mentally Exhausted

 Where to start.

-It felt like my brain couldn’t handle even basic daily functioning.
+It can feel like your brain can’t handle even basic daily functioning.

 What Is Decision Fatigue